Butterfly Gardening in Arkansas

 Download Janet Carson's Butterfly Garden PowerPoint file:

-The basic requirements for a butterfly garden are:
+The basic requirements for a butterfly and pollinator-friendly garden are:

 - Nectar source plants,